Marcia Lucas: Career

-Early work
+1964–1968: Early work

 In 1964, Marcia's then-boyfriend worked for a Hollywood museum and wanted to hire her as a librarian to catalog all the donated movie memorabilia.
 They sent her to apply for the job at a California State Employment office.
-Since she had no experience, the Employment office sent her to Sandler Films who needed an apprentice film librarian with no experience.
-Marcia was eventually promoted to being an assistant editor by the time she was twenty.
-She was in a Motion Picture Editors Guild apprenticeship of eight years, leading to becoming a Guild film editor.
-She edited promotional films and trailers.
+Since she had no experience, the Employment office sent her to Sandler Films as they needed an apprentice film librarian with no experience.
+By the time she was twenty, Marcia was promoted to an assistant editor.
+She was accepted into the Motion Picture Editors Guild (MPEG) apprenticeship of eight years, leading to becoming a Guild film editor.
+At Sandler Films, she edited promotional films and trailers.

-In 1967, Verna Fields, one of the few respected female film editors in the industry at that time, asked Sandler Films to send her an assistant editor to help on a United States Information Agency documentary, about Lyndon B. Johnson's 21–23 December 1967 Asia trip, later titled Journey to the Pacific (1968).
-Fields had also hired University of Southern California students as assistant editors, including George Lucas.
-The following spring, the newly engaged Marcia moved in with Lucas at his hilltop apartment on Portola Drive in Beverly Hills and returned to editing commercials as George Lucas accompanied Francis Ford Coppola to scout filming locations for The Rain People (1968) at Long Island, New York.
-When principal photography began on The Rain People, Lucas simultaneously begun shooting a behind-the-scenes documentary short titled Filmmaker (1968).
+In 1967, Verna Fields, one of the few respected female film editors in the industry at that time, asked Sandler Films to send her an assistant editor to help on a United States Information Agency (USIA) documentary about U.S. President Lyndon B. Johnson's December 21–23, 1967 Southeast Asia trip, later titled Journey to the Pacific (1968).
+Fields had also hired University of Southern California (USC) students as assistant editors, including George Lucas.
+The following spring, the newly engaged Marcia moved in with Lucas at his hilltop apartment on Portola Drive in Beverly Hills while George directed his final student film, Electronic Labyrinth: THX 1138 4EB (1967).

+In February 1968, as Marcia returned to edit commercials, George accompanied Francis Ford Coppola to scout filming locations for The Rain People (1968) in Long Island, New York.
+While Coppola was filming, George decided to make a small, intimate cinéma vérité documentary about the making of Coppola's film.
+He pitched the idea of a documentary to Coppola, who gave him the go-ahead, with the film allocated from the still photography budget.